dokku/dokku/docs/configuration/nginx.md

 #### Globally disabling the HSTS Header

 HSTS Header can be disabled for all apps by setting the `hsts` property to false after passing the `--global` flag to `nginx:set`.
-Changing this value globally or on a per-app basis will require rebuilding the nginx config via the `nginx:build-config` command.
+Changing this value globally or on a per-app basis will require rebuilding the nginx config via the `proxy:build-config` command.

 ```shell
 dokku nginx:set --global hsts false